cca/koha_patron_import/readme.md

 1. Install `gcloud` globally to get `gsutil` (`brew install google-cloud-sdk`)
 1. Set up a python virtual environment & install dependencies: `uv sync`
 1. Obtain access to CCA Integrations data in Google Cloud (contact the Integrations Engineer).
-There should be JSON files present for employees, students, pre-college students, and courses for recent terms.
+There should be JSON files present for employees, students, and courses for recent terms.
 1. Obtain access to the "Active Accounts with Prox IDs" report in OneCard/TouchNet.
 Contact AIS <ais@cca.edu>.
-1. Go to your Koha staff side, find your patron record, go to **More** > **Manage API Keys** and create a new key.
+1. Go to the Koha staff side, find your patron record, go to **More** > **Manage API Keys** and create a new key.
-1. Copy koha_patron/example.config.py to koha_patron/config.py and fill in your API key's client ID and secret.
+1. Copy koha_patron/example.config.py to koha_patron/config.py and fill in the API key's client ID and secret.

 Note that **we must be signed into the campus VPN** to use the Koha API, otherwise we will be blocked by Cloudflare.